 - An open-end wrench

-- · A wheel wrench
+- A wheel wrench

 - · A release tool for the park pawl

 - A plug-in blade

-- A socket wrench
+- · A socket wrench

 - Tool for unlocking the lockable DEF filler cap

-Unlocking and removing the stowage compartment cover
+Unlocking and removing the storage compartment cover

-- Remove the rubber mat from the frontpassenger footwell. - ➤ To unlock: turn the quick-release fastener (1) counter-clockwise to position (1). - Slightly raise and pull out the cover.
+- Remove the rubber mat from the co-driver's footwell. - To unlock: turn quick-release fastener (1) counter-clockwise to position [1]. - Slightly raise and pull out the cover.